beyondli/Yolo_on_Jetson/readme.md

 It is recommended to use Docker Run these commands

 ```
+#for Xavier AGX
 docker run --gpus all --name your-docker-name -it --net host  -v /your-local-
 path:/docker-map-path  nvcr.io/nvidia/l4t-ml:r32.6.1-py3   /bin/bash

+#for Orin AGX, please notice that docker version should be same with your host
+#if you flash 5.0.2 GA, you should use nvcr.io/nvidia/l4t-ml:r35.1.0-py3
+docker run --gpus all --name your-docker-name -it --net host  -v /your-local-
+path:/docker-map-path nvcr.io/nvidia/l4t-ml:r34.1.1-py3   /bin/bash

 ```
 *pre-requisite installation command when you log in docker before run any python code*